• Mental Health

 Because there are so many different kinds of mental health conditions that can cause delusions, it’s important for a person to receive a full diagnostic evaluation.
 The type of treatment needed depends on the underlying cause or condition causing the delusions.
 In many instances, a combination of medication and therapy is effective at managing symptoms of psychosis.
 In some cases, treatment can even help someone experiencing delusions make a full recovery.3

 Most people begin this process by finding a therapist, using an online therapist directory, or visiting a local mental health inpatient or outpatient clinic.
-It’s important to find a therapist who is experienced in treating delusions and if needed, has crisis support at their agency (like a 24 hour crisis line, on-site psychiatrist, or more intensive levels of care).
+It’s important to find the right therapist who is experienced in treating delusions and if needed, has crisis support at their agency (like a 24 hour crisis line, on-site psychiatrist, or more intensive levels of care).

 Final Thoughts